1. Purpose of policy

 - protecting the discloser from any adverse action taken as a result of making the disclosure (reprisal);

-- treating any bullying, harassment, unfair treatment, victimisation or discrimination that results from such a disclosure as a breach of discipline;
+- treating any bullying, harassment, unfair treatment, victimisation or discrimination that results from such a disclosure as a breach of the relevant policy or Code of Conduct;

 - responding to the disclosure thoroughly and impartially;